Adventures in Flight

 The first scheduled airline started in 1914, flying one passenger back and forth from St. Petersburg to Tampa, Florida for five dollars one way.
 Despite this modest beginning, commercial air service expanded as entrepreneurs struggled with balky equipment, unpredictable weather, and lack of airports.
 Eventually, business began to pay, thanks to improved technology and government support in programs such as the US Air Mail.
 By mid-century, commercial aviation was a lucrative growth industry, and the sky was the limit.
 In 1929, regular passenger service to Richmond was initiated from a private airfield on Granby Street in Norfolk, Virginia.
 This airfield, one of the first to have passenger service in the United States, was established at the Grand Central Air Terminal.

-Step aboard a full-size passenger jet to experience the world of commercial flight.
-Fly a Boeing 717 flight simulator, become an air traffic controller and discover how NASA Langley Research Center is making air travel quieter and safer though noise abatement and glass cockpit technology.
+Step aboard a full-size passenger jet to experience the world of commercial flight, become an air traffic controller and discover how NASA Langley Research Center is making air travel quieter and safer though noise abatement and glass cockpit technology.

 Back To Basics

-You can experiment with the science of aviation with a number of interactives that demonstrate the principles of Flight.
-Become an engineer as you design and test your own paper airplane and Build A Plane with a digital design program.
+You can experiment with the science of aviation with a number of interactives that demonstrate the principles of flight.
+Apply what you’ve learned and become an engineer as you design and test your own paper airplane!